Urban and Peri-urban Forestry

 Yujuan Chen joined the programme as Junior Professional Officer for Urban/Periurban Forestry and Trees Outside Forests on 14 July 2014.
 Yujuan obtained her Ph.D. in urban forestry from Virginia Tech (USA), earned her Master’s degree in urban forestry from the Urban Forestry Research Center of the Chinese Academy of Forestry and completed her Bachelor’s degree in horticulture at the Landscape Architecture Department of the Beijing Forestry University.
 Prior to joining FAO, she was a forestry specialist with New Jersey State Forestry Services in the U.S.

-We would like to take this opportunity to thank Michela Conigliaro who provided an essential contribution to the continuation of activities during this interim period.
+We would like to take this opportunity to thank Michela Conigliaro who provided an essential contribution to the continuation of activities for the duration of this interim period and also Francois Côté and Sophie Laliberté for their excellent support to the programme from February to August 2014.

 Bureau International des Expositions (BIE)